At Engine, our mission is to connect and inspire our community through art, design, and education.

 In 2010, Engine, along with a consortium of partners including the Heart of Biddeford, the City Theater, and the University of New England, was the recipient of the first Creative Communities=Economic Development grant from the Maine Arts Commission.
 Part of that grant was to be used to secure a physical location on Main Street.

 In 2011, while researching viable storefronts, Engine developed a relationship with Bob and Mary-Kate Reny, whose family trust still owned a vacant 20,000 square foot white marble faced building on lower Main Street.
 The Renys sold the vacant building–referred to as the Marble Block–to Engine for $1 in 2011, in support of Engine’s mission to create a space for the arts on Main Street.
 The building was no occupiable at the time due to years of vacancy and deterioration, so Engine opened its first venue in October 2012 at 265 Main Street in the freshly renovated Potter’s Building.
 Engine was the first tenant in the building and was later joined by Elements Books Coffee Beer which has become a cornerstone of the downtown community.

-In 2015, Engine moved three blocks down Main Street to 128 Main, the Polakewich Building, into a larger space with lower overhead and directly across from the Marble Block at 129 Main Street.
+In 2015, Engine moved three blocks down Main Street to 128 Main, the Polakewich Building, into a larger space with lower overhead and directly across from the building Engine owns and aspires to, the Marble Block, at 129 Main Street.